metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 ***

 **Philadelphia covers if**
-their newly renovated offense under Hurts/Sirianni surprises and throws the 49ers off their defensive game plan.
+their newly renovated (and markedly healthier) offense under Hurts/Sirianni surprises and throws the 49ers off their defensive game plan.
+If the 49ers are forced to play more reactionary defense this early in the season, missteps and bad decisions are likely to follow.

 **San Francisco covers if**
 the return of Jimmy Garoppolo, Nick Bosa, and Dee Ford end up making a bigger difference than I thought.